buyallmemes/blog-api/posts/20240422-testing-guideline.md

 * No `while(...){...}`

-Keep these technics for integration tests.
+Keep these techniques for integration tests.

 Actively look for slow unit tests and investigate.
 The usual suspects are Reflection and his best friend Mockin Static.